JTafej/Programming-Lessons/10_30 Lists in Python.md

         print("Invalid choice.
 Please select 1, 2, 3, or 4.")
 ```

 ### The project for today is to edit the following code.
 You should do a list of recommendations for something other than movies.
 Could be books, video games, songs, or something else.
-You must add a 4th choice for the user that will print the entire list in alhpabetical order.
+You must add a 4th choice for the user that will print the entire list in alphabetical order.
 ```
 import random